flyteorg/flyte/flyteidl/protos/docs/core/core.rst

    :header: "Field", "Type", "Label", "Description"
    :widths: auto

-   "case", ":ref:`ref_flyteidl.core.IfBlock`", "", "&#43;required.
+   "case", ":ref:`ref_flyteidl.core.IfBlock`", "", "+required.
 First condition to evaluate."
-   "other", ":ref:`ref_flyteidl.core.IfBlock`", "repeated", "&#43;optional.
+   "other", ":ref:`ref_flyteidl.core.IfBlock`", "repeated", "+optional.
 Additional branches to evaluate."
    "else_node", ":ref:`ref_flyteidl.core.Node`", "", "The node to execute in case none of the branches were taken."
    "error", ":ref:`ref_flyteidl.core.Error`", "", "An error to throw in case none of the branches were taken."